 Voting results and shareholder engagement

-At the Annual General Meeting (AGM) held on 25 November 2021, 69.9% of Remgro’s ordinary shareholders voted in favour of the Remuneration Policy, with 88.2% of ordinary shareholders voting in favour of the Remuneration Implementation Report.
-In light of the fact that more than 25% of ordinary shareholders voted against the remuneration policy, and in compliance with King IV and the JSE Listings Requirements, dissenting shareholders were invited to engage with the Company.
+At the Annual General Meeting (AGM) held on 30 November 2022, 64.91% of Remgro’s ordinary shareholders voted in favour of the Remuneration Policy, with 70.35% of ordinary shareholders voting in favour of the Remuneration Implementation Report.
+In light of the fact that more than 25% of ordinary shareholders voted against the Remuneration Policy and the Remuneration Implementation Report, and in compliance with King IV and the JSE Listings Requirements, dissenting shareholders were invited to engage with the Company.
 Shareholders were provided further focused engagement opportunities through virtual engagement sessions during our shareholder engagement roadshows.

 The specific areas of concern, together with actions taken as a result of the issues raised, are listed in more detail below.